 - A clinical assessment by a doctor to ensure the person is suitable for community based detoxification.

 - Regular meetings with the doctor, to ensure the detox is suitable and working.

 - 6 months aftercare

 The Community Detoxification Guidelines.

 There are three separate community detox guidelines for methadone, benzodiazepines and z hypnotics.
 New community detoxification guidelines have been developed based on the experiences of the community detox protocols.
 The new community detoxification guidelines have been approved by the community detoxification steering committee and will be launched in the second quarter of 2015.
 To receive a draft copy of the redeveloped community detoxification guidelines or to discuss their implementation in your local area, please contact the national representative - contact details below.

-If you, or someone you know, is interested in community detox, contact the community detoxification national representative for further details.
+If you, or someone you know, is interested in community detox, contact your local drug service and/or GP for further information.